 When it comes to testimonials try to avoid using ones that just read “Frank was a pleasure to work with and very professional”.

 Try and persuade your customer to write more about the problem you helped them to solve and the end result, this will have far more impact.

-If you’ve got a Google Local page try and get your customers to review your business through that as it will help to improve your local search rankings.
+If you’ve got a Google My Business page try and get your customers to review your business through that as it will help to improve your local search rankings.
 You can then use a snippet of those reviews on your website.

 Finishing with a call to action

 Make sure you end your About page by adding a call to action.
 Maybe the next step you want someone to take is to get in touch with you through your contact page.
 The more effort you put into your About page the more chance there is of you making a connection and making that happen!